LATEST CSA SHARES:

 WHAT YOU CAN LOOK FORWARD TO:

-Each member will enjoy a weekly or bi-weekly share of fresh, certified organic fruits, vegetables, grains and herbs (depending on availability).
+Each member will enjoy a weekly or bi-weekly share of fresh, certified organic fruits, vegetables, flowers and herbs (depending on availability).
 Our carefully selected varieties and organic growing practices bring out the very best in flavor and nutrition.
 Produce is harvested when it is ripe, just before you receive it.
 Members can enjoy peace of mind knowing that everything is grown organically, meeting or exceeding that of USDA Organic protocols.
 We never use chemicals, synthetic pesticides or herbicides on any of our crops.

 We will send out newsletters throughout the harvest season, filled with updates, recipes, and stories from the farm.
 Members can also look forward to exclusive CSA farm tours and opportunities to volunteer and learn about how their food is grown.
 We also offer CSA exclusive discounts on non-CSA items.
 We want our members to have a true understanding of our farm and how their food is grown.
 We are growing for you!